- 4-year program (established 1951)

 The OB/GYN residency program is based at Orlando Health Winnie Palmer Hospital for Women and Babies.
 We serve a large, diverse patient population in the central Florida area.
 In addition to the residency program, there is a large number of private practice physicians who bring their patients to our facility for both obstetrical care and gynecologic surgery.
 We have a strong working relationship with many of the private physician groups.
 As such, residents participate extensively in the medical and surgical care of their patients.
 The result is mutually beneficial - these patients receive excellent clinical care from residents and the generalist/subspecialist faculty, and the residents gain access to a huge patient population/surgical cases to enhance their training.

 As the tertiary referral center for Central Florida, we receive transfers of complex cases from the surrounding areas.
 This allows exposure to a tremendous amount of pathology.
-The program is structured to provide extensive clinical experience by blending high acuity and high volumes, while providing extensive support from faculty.
-There are 3-8 attending physicians in-house at any given moment to teach and support the residents
+The program is structured to provide extensive clinical experience by blending challenging cases and high volumes, while providing extensive support from faculty.
+At any given time, there are 3-8 attending physicians in-house at any given moment to teach and support the residents.
+We have a large core faculty consisting of:

 About Orlando Health

-As a member of the OB/GYN Residency Program at Orlando Health Winnie Palmer Hospital, you will be part of a bigger Graduate Medical Education team that is dedicated to meeting the challenges of one of the fastest growing communities.
+As a member of the OB/GYN Residency Program at Orlando Health Winnie Palmer Hospital, you will be part of a bigger Graduate Medical Education team that is dedicated to meeting the challenges of a rapidly growing Central Florida community.
 We offer a wide variety of residency programs and maintain teaching affiliations in many specialty areas.
-The fully accredited residency programs include general surgery, pediatrics, emergency medicine, internal medicine, orthopedics, and pathology.
+The fully accredited residency programs include general surgery, pediatrics, emergency medicine, internal medicine, orthopedics, neurology, and pathology.
 Our programs have been created to enhance relations and communications within the medical center for your benefit.
 As an OB/GYN resident, you will discover that these programs help promote the Orlando Health philosophy, which is that people are the most important part of our organization.

-Orlando Health is a not-for-profit healthcare organization spanning nine Florida counties with nearly 450 locations that include 13 hospitals and emergency departments; rehabilitation services, cancer centers, heart institutes, imaging and laboratory services, wound care centers, more than 300 physician offices for adults and pediatrics, and 12 urgent care centers in partnership with CareSpot Urgent Care.
-In FY18, Orlando Health served approximately 167,000 inpatients, more than 2.7 million outpatients, and more than 20,000 international patients.
+Orlando Health is a not-for-profit healthcare organization spanning nine Florida counties with over 4200 medical staff members, 11 hospitals and 15 emergency departments, rehabilitation services, cancer centers, heart institutes, imaging and laboratory services, wound care centers, more than 475 physician offices for adults and pediatrics, and 16 urgent care centers in partnership with CareSpot Urgent Care.
+Last year Orlando Health served more than 150,000 inpatient's over, over 3 million outpatients, and more 20,000 international patients.

 The majority of training for the OB/GYN residents takes place on the Orlando Health main campus (downtown).
-The adult (ORMC), pediatric (APH) and women’s (WPH) facilities are located in close proximity of each other.
+The adult (OHORMC), pediatric (OHAPH) and women’s (OHWPH) facilities are located in close proximity of each other.

 Orlando Health Winnie Palmer Hospital for Women & Babies